East Kurrajong

 East Kurrajong has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely impacting the area.
-Notable projects include Jacaranda Ponds, Hawkesbury-Nepean Valley Flood Management, Western Sydney Infrastructure Plan, and Regional NSW Road Network Safety Improvements.
-Relevant details are listed below.
+Area infrastructure changes significantly influence performance.
+Two projects identified by AreaSearch may impact this area: Jacaranda Ponds, Hawkesbury-Nepean Valley Flood Management, Western Sydney Infrastructure Plan, and Regional NSW Road Network Safety Improvements.
+Key projects are listed below for relevance.

 Professional plan users can use the search below to filter and access additional projects.